bgawalt/the_slides/README.md

 ## Dependencies

-This project relies on [Pillow](https://pillow.readthedocs.io/) to process the original slide scans into tinier, more-uploadable sizes:
+This project relies on:

+*  [Pillow](https://pillow.readthedocs.io/) to process the original slide scans into tinier, more-uploadable sizes
+*  [requests](https://pypi.org/project/requests/) for communicating with BlueSky

+They can be installed with these commands:

 ```
 $ pip install --upgrade Pillow
+$ pip install requests
 ```

 Here's what the virtualenv I have on my laptop looks like overall